-Can you split parasite prevention tablets in half?
+Can you split parasite prevention?

 1. Cost saving; many people with small dogs, or multiple animals in the house, may want to buy a large dog chew and split it between their pint-sized pups.
 Maybe your dogs are different sizes, and it seems more affordable to buy one packet, rather than multiple?
 Or maybe you have one pooch, and want your pack to last twice as long?